Countly/countly-sdk-documentation/sdk_dev_guide/current.md

 <p>There are no Init time config options for this feature.</p>
 <h1 id="01H821RTQ6JDWE5B09F33H03WY">User Profiles</h1>
 <p>
-  <span>Your SDK does not need to have a platform-specific way to receive user data if it isn’t possible on your platform.
-However, you will need to provide a way for a developer to pass this information to the SDK and send it to the Countly server.</span>
+  Your SDK does not need to have a platform-specific way to receive user data if it isn’t possible on your platform.
+However, you will need to provide a way for a developer to pass this information to the SDK and send it to the Countly server.
 </p>
 <p>
-  <span>To do so, you may create a method to accept an object with key/regarding the user, which are </span><a href="https://api.count.ly/reference/i#user-details" target="_self">described here</a><span>, or provide a parameterized method to pass the information regarding the user.
-Note that all fields are optional.</span>
+  To do so, you may create a method to accept an object with key/regarding the user, which are
+  <a href="https://api.count.ly/reference/i#user-details" target="_self">described here</a>,
+  or provide a parameterized method to pass the information regarding the user.
+  Note that all fields are optional.
 </p>
 <p>
-  <span>Additionally, there could be custom key values added to the user details.
-In this case, you would need to provide a means to set them:</span>
+  Additionally, there could be custom key values added to the user details.
+In this case, you would need to provide a means to set them:
 </p>
 <ul>
   <li>Countly.user_details(map details)</li>
   <li>Countly.user_custom_details(map custom_details)</li>
 </ul>
 <p>
-  <span>You may find more information on what data may be set for a user </span><a href="https://api.count.ly/reference/i#user-details" target="_self">by following this link</a><span>.</span>
+  You may find more information on what data may be set for a user
+  <a href="https://api.count.ly/reference/i#user-details" target="_self">by following this link</a>.
 </p>
 <p>
   If a "null" value is set to a user property, the SDK should ignore the value